The

 Baldwin, Iowa in 1869.
 In About 1872, he moved his family to the Solon, Iowa

 area and had 9 children.
 I believe only four or five of them reached maturity.
-Anton

-connection with this part of the family and try to visit Anton’s great-granddaughter
+some connection with this part of the family and try to visit Anton’s great-granddaughter

 Charlotte who lives just South of Mount Vernon, Iowa.
-I cannot be sure who
+I cannot be sure

-for any help that you may be able to provide.
+Thank you for any help that you may be able to provide.

 Best Wishes,